The cluster of eating habits most negatively affecting you is:

-When you’re upset and feeling the urge to eat or indulge in a treat, say to yourself “Wow, I’m really feeling [anxious/angry/lonely] and it’s not fun!
+When you’re upset and feeling the urge to eat or indulge in a treat, say to yourself “Wow, I’m really feeling [anxious/angry/lonely] and I'm really suffering.
 It's totally natural to want something that will take that pain away.
-And food is not the only option - I could also [talk it out] or [hit something] or __________”.
+And food is not the only option for making myself feel a little better.
+I could also [talk it out] or [hit something] or [have a cold drink in the hammock] or __________”.

 Habits Behavioral Scientist

 Before you go crush your new habits, let me introduce myself..

 I'm a behavioral scientist who's obsessed with how to make good habits and break bad ones.
 Can you tell?

 I've coached hundreds of clients, patients and research subjects through changing their behavior with all the most fascinating tricks and methods that research has shown to actually work.
 I spent years in the habits research world learning all about what makes people do the fascinating things they do, how to change behavior by design and of course, all the best and worst health habits you need to master to level up your health.

 I really enjoy teaching habit design techniques to sharp-minded people like yourself who are struggling to change their own behavior and just want to know what works so they can level up, improve their health and live with vitality and longevity.

 I love habits because they're fun and easy, if you do them right, and they're straight up super impactful.
 They have the power to transform your life and your health.
 If you want to laser focus on easy changes that generate enormous results, you're in the right place.

 I'm so excited you're here and I can't wait to help you experience the power of habits and the thrill of success with a new toolbox full of all the best ways to make good habits and break bad ones.